Heartily welcome to our home pages.

 ARTISTS OF THE SUMMER

 Petri Kirkkomäki.
-Executive director, baritone
+Executive director, barytone

 Folke Gräsbeck, Artistic director, piano

-Eleriin Müüripeal, soprano and choir director
+Eleriin Müüripeal, (England), soprano

 Pictures from SIBELIUS IN KORPO throughout the years